How many of you have experienced a death in your family or of a friend?

 the client can shift from grief to gratitude in the shortest time possible.
 Are you

-I will help you to shift your focus from the loss and pain so that in your own
+I will help you to shift your focus from the loss and pain so that you can embrace meaning

-and purpose in your life again or for the first time.
+and purpose in your life again or even for the first time.